 - Is regarded by colleagues as an outstanding teacher. - Has an effective or highly effective summative rating from the prior. - Has excellent knowledge of pedagogy and subject matter.
+Has

+Provisional Teacher Induction Protocol 2022-2023 An Ancillary Document to the Teacher Evaluation Handbook confidence in his/her instructional skills.

-Has confidence in his/her own instructional skills. - Feels comfortable being observed by other teachers.
-Maintains a network of professional contacts. - Understands the policies and procedures of the school, district, and teachers' association Is a meticulous observer of classroom practice. - Collaborates well with other teachers and administrators.
-Is willing to learn new teaching strategies from the novice. - Has three (3) years' experience with at least one year in the district.
-Tenure acquisition is highly preferred.
+- Feels comfortable being observed by other teachers.
+Maintains a network of professional contacts. - Understands the policies and procedures of the school, district, and teachers' association.
+Is a meticulous observer of classroom practice. - Collaborates well with other teachers and administrators.
+Is willing to learn new teaching strategies from the novice. - Has three (3) years of experience, with at least one year in the district.
+Tenure is preferred.